data-fair/data-fair/doc/pages/install/install.md

 published: true
 ---

-A complete Data Fair installation is constitued of multiple Web services, to understand how it works please read about the [technical architecture]({{DOC_BASE}}technical-architecture/).
+A complete Data&nbsp;Fair installation is constitued of multiple Web services, to understand how it works please read about the [technical architecture]({{DOC_BASE}}technical-architecture/).

 The recommended installation is based on [Docker](https://docker.com) containers, and [this image](https://github.com/data-fair/data-fair/pkgs/container/data-fair) in particular.